code16/website/source/_posts/introducing-ozu-a-static-website-deployment-solution-for-laravel-projects.md

 ---
-title: Introducing Ozu, a static website deployment solution for laravel projects.
+title: Introducing Ozu, a static website deployment solution for Laravel projects.
 description: >-
   Ozu allows to build and deploy a static website from a standard Laravel codebase, providing the CMS section and more.
 date: 2024-05-23